Raptr3x/bug-tracker/README.md

 # bug-tracker
-A bug tracker made with Python Flask
+A bug tracker web app made with Python Flask